conorpp/conorpp.github.com/_posts/2018-09-21-3d-printing-a-programming-jig-and-embedding-pogo-pins-using-eagle-and-fusion-360.md

 # Print the jig

-I printed the jig on my form 2 printer.
+I printed the jig on my Form 2 printer.
 It came out well.

 ![](/assets/images/jig/bare.jpg)